Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 We are local administrator of `PC1.CONTI.RU`, we now want to get domain administrator privileges.
 We execute post-exploitation tools on `PC1.CONTI.RU` to gather more information: dump lsass memory with procdump, SAM dump, LSA secrets, DPAPI, etc.

-From LSASS memory dump, we can collect the credentials of the user `CONTI.RU\Дарья` (user E):
+From the LSASS memory dump, we can extract the credentials of the user `CONTI.RU\Дарья` (user E), using mimikatz in minidump mode:
 ```
 Authentication Id : 0 ; 337548 (00000000:0005268c)
 Session           : Interactive from 1